Nursing Associates bridge the gap between health and care assistants, and registered nurses.

 - Promote health and wellbeing, the maintenance of it, and the prevention of ill-health.

-- Assess and monitor an individual’s care, and identify and escalate concerns where necessary.
+- Contribute to an assessment; monitor an individual's care and identify and escalate concerns where necessary.

 - Communicate effectively within teams, to support the delivery of high quality care for all individuals.